abs-tudelft/fletcher/platforms/snap/regexp/README.md

 # Regular Expression Matching example on CAPI SNAP

-### NOTE: this has only been tested on a Power8 machine with an ADKU3 (Kintex Ultrascale) device.
+### NOTE: this has only been tested on a POWER8 machine with an ADKU3 (Kintex Ultrascale) device.
+SNAP commit: 7b6306a

 This example wraps the Regular Expression Matching example for CAPI SNAP.
 Please read [the documentation on this example](../../../examples/regexp) first.